Towards Building Multilingual Language Model for Medicine: Detailed Experiment Results

 \subsection{Different Metrics on Rationale Evaluation}

 We conducted an in-depth analysis of the scores assigned to the rationales generated by various models, utilizing a range of evaluation metrics.
-Table~\ref{tab:BLEU_LoRA} and ~\ref{tab:BLEU} illustrate the performance of each model as measured by the N-gram BLEU metrics under PEFT and full fine-tuning settings respectively.
-Meanwhile, Table~\ref{tab:ROUGE_LoRA} and~\ref{tab:ROUGE} present the scores achieved by these models under the N-gram ROUGE metrics.
-Table~\ref{tab:bert_score_LoRA} and~\ref{tab:bert_score} further show the BERT score of different models, which is a score calculated by averaging N-gram BERT scores as introduced in the main body.
+Supplementary Table~\ref{tab:BLEU_LoRA} and Supplementary Table~\ref{tab:BLEU} illustrate the performance of each model as measured by the N-gram BLEU metrics under PEFT and full fine-tuning settings respectively.
+Meanwhile, Supplementary Table~\ref{tab:ROUGE_LoRA} and Supplementary Table~\ref{tab:ROUGE} present the scores achieved by these models under the N-gram ROUGE metrics.
+Supplementary Table~\ref{tab:bert_score_LoRA} and Supplementary Table~\ref{tab:bert_score} further show the BERT score of different models, which is a score calculated by averaging N-gram BERT scores as introduced in the main body.